Freskoko/improved_CcGAN_367a/README.md

 # CcGAN (Continous Conditional GAN)
     Author: Henrik Brøgger

-This is a fork of `https://github.com/UBCDingXin/improved_CcGAN`
+This is a fork of `https://github.com/UBCDingXin/improved_CcGAN`, this README has been updated to explain how to run this model and how it works.

 ### How to run